MBVelkova/Exercise-Repo-/README.md

 Repository for exercises

-Repo made for exercises
 This repo will contain exercises from programming basics course.
+1.First Steps in Coding